dead-claudia/thallium/docs/reporters.md

 - `type` - The event's type, as a string.
 - `value` - The value associated with the event, or `undefined` if none was specified above for the event's type.
 - `path` - The path to the test, from the top-most parent to the current test.
 For the base test, this is an empty array.
 Each entry of this array is an object with `name` representing the name of the associated test and `index` representing the 0-based index of the test.

+Additionally, there is an `"error"` event that handles errors either internally or from the reporter itself.
+At this point, it's recommended to close the reporter, as it's no longer safe to continue.
+As an exception, errors from handling `"extra"` reports are silently ignored for practical reasons (it's an exceptionally complex problem, where I'd have to roll my own async abstraction), and errors from handling `"error"` reports are fatal.
+If you would prefer to just propagate those errors, you can simply rethrow the event's `value`.

 ## Event Order